-When and how will students learn?
+When and how often do you provide students with opportunities to learn?

-Align opportunities & goals
+Map the alignment of opportunities & goals

 A university degree designates that a person has successfully displayed increasingly complex levels of mastery of disciplinary content, skills, and /or dispositions.
 Learning rarely happens in a vacuum.
 As Ambrose, Bridges, DiPietro, Lovett, & Norman (2010) explain: "To develop mastery, students must acquire component skills, practice integrating them, and know when to apply what they have learned" (p.
 4-6).

-Map curricular alignment
+Mapping curricular alignment

 The process during which faculty examine the alignment between program learning outcomes and learning opportunities is called curriculum mapping; its end product is a curriculum map, which is a visual representation of the intentional sequencing of learning opportunities across a program.
-The sample curriculum map below depicts the required courses (top row) in which program learning outcomes (left-hand column) are Introduced (I), Practiced (P), and / or Demonstrated (D).